The 5 Tools I Use to Set Up My Automated Social Media Calendar

 After you’ve plugged in everything, set dates for the month, classified your category and added any notes you need to about launches or how many times to schedule social media…you’ll want to view your final calendar!

-Click the “View” arrow in the upper left hand corner and select “Calendar”.
+Click the “View” arrow in the upper left-hand corner and select “Calendar”.
 This will show everything with a date in one calendar.
 Make it a habit to log into your Airtable calendar every morning to see what tasks you have for the day.
-You can click this link to see how I’ve set up my example calendar!

-If you don’t think you have time to get your business all set up and organized (my sister said it took her a whole day to get her biz spreadsheet happy!), check out the Airtable Small Business Blueprint!
-It includes links and full set ups to every spreadsheet I’ve been using in my own business for over a year…and it’s super easy to copy over!
+If you don’t think you have time to get your business all set up and organized (my sister said it took her a whole day to get her biz spreadsheet happy!), check out the Airtable Hub Club!
+It includes links and full setups to every spreadsheet I’ve been using in my own business for over a year…and it’s super easy to copy over!